Skip to content

 Yes.
 Michigan State University pays for your malpractice insurance.

 No. You are required to maintain a health insurance policy.
-Michigan State University has policies available for students to purchase.
+Michigan State University has student insurance plans available for purchase.

 Other Resources and Student Success